gist-rs/anyrag/HOW.md

 -   **Compilation Error: `private item`**: Your test needs to access an item from another crate that is not `pub`.
 Go to the source crate and make the item public (e.g., change `mod sql;` to `pub mod sql;`).
 -   **Test Failure: `MockAiProvider: No response programmed`**: The `ingestor` called the AI provider, but you didn't program a response for the specific `system_prompt` it used.
 Ensure the key in `ai_provider.add_response("key", ...)` is a unique substring of the system prompt being sent.

-### Advanced Troubleshooting: Debugging Mock Failures
+### Advanced Troubleshooting: Common Test Failures

+This section covers complex issues that often arise in integration tests.

+#### Problem: `database is locked` in Parallel Tests

+-   **Symptom**: Tests pass when run individually but fail when run as a suite (`cargo test`) with errors like `database is locked` or `SQL execution failure`.
+-   **Cause**: Multiple tests are trying to write to the same hardcoded database file simultaneously.
+The `TestApp` or test setup is creating a database with a predictable, non-unique name.
+-   **Solution**: Ensure every test instance gets a completely isolated database.
+Modify your test harness (e.g., `TestApp::spawn`) to use `tempfile::NamedTempFile` or `tempfile::tempdir` to generate a unique database path for *each* test run.
+This guarantees that tests cannot interfere with each other's state.

+    ```rust
+    // In your test harness (e.g., crates/server/tests/common/mod.rs)
+    use tempfile::NamedTempFile;

+    pub async fn spawn(test_case_name: &str) -> Result<Self> {
+        // This creates a new, unique temporary file for each call.
+        let db_file = NamedTempFile::new()?;
+        let db_path = db_file.path().to_path_buf();

+        // Pass this unique `db_path` to your AppState and config.
+        // ...
+    }
+    ```

+#### Problem: Mock Failures (`Request did not match any route or mock`)

-This is the most common and difficult issue to debug.
-The test fails with a message like `AI provider returned an error: {"message":"Request did not match any route or mock"}`.
+-   **Symptom**: The test fails with a message like `AI provider returned an error: {"message":"Request did not match any route or mock"}`.

-**Cause**: The HTTP request payload sent by your application code does not **exactly** match the payload you defined in your test's mock, even if they look similar.
-Simple matchers like `.body_contains()` can be too lenient and cause ambiguity, while precise matchers like `.json_body()` can fail due to subtle, invisible differences.
+-   **Cause**: The HTTP request payload sent by your application code does not **exactly** match the payload you defined in your test's mock, even if they look similar.
+This can also happen if the application makes an unexpected AI call that you haven't mocked at all (e.g., an ingestion test that also requires mocks for a search workflow).

-**Solution**: Follow this workflow to find the exact payload and create a perfect mock.
+-   **Solution**: Follow this workflow to find the exact payload and create a perfect mock.

-#### Step 1: Add Temporary Logging to the Source Code
+##### Step 1: Add Temporary Logging to the Source Code

 Modify the application code that makes the HTTP call to print the *exact* request body before it's sent.
 For example, in the `LocalAiProvider`: